 One easy strategy to hit a journalist in the correct news cycle is to follow, read and listen to them religiously.
 Desiring a hit in Bloomberg Radio, I listened every day to Pimm Fox and Lilisa Abramowicz.
 After hearing a relevant subject my client was an expert on, I sent an email in under 10 minutes, and I got the interview confirmed the same day.

 If it sounds like a lot of work, that’s because it is.
 Many PR pros don’t do this, which is why one of the best startup press ideas and edges you have is to put in the work.
 If you are only focusing on your top 10 publications, it’s not so hard.

 5. Press Tactics for Startups Rely on Research

-The best startup press ideas for 2021 all depend on thorough research.
+The best startup press ideas all depend on thorough research.
 Nothing blocks your shot like sending an email that unknowingly demonstrates your lack of wisdom.
 Research your industry, research your people, research your competitors, and be extremely self-aware in your research.

 I often get pitches for products that already exist or from PR people that make claims I know aren’t true.
 One lady boldly reached out to me on LinkedIn to pitch a product that has already existed for 2 years.
 I sent her an old link to a news article and that was the last I heard of her.
 She wasn’t prepared.